 The different stages of BI

-Measurement: This is basically how the BI system allows your staff to measure, benchmark and evaluate the performance of the business.
-This is the foundation level which data collection can be built upon.
+This is basically how the BI system allows your staff to measure, benchmark and evaluate the performance of the business.
+This is the foundation level on which data collection can be built upon.

-Analytics: This is the meat of the BI system, and where most of the automated stuff occurs.
-It will carry out extensive data mining (that would take a human ages to do), modelling and statistical analysis.
+This is the meat of the BI system, and where most of the automated stuff occurs.
+It will carry out extensive data mining (that would take a human a long time to do), modelling and statistical analysis.
 This is also when your analysts will go through the processed data to see how it could help with decision making.
 Data is visualised by turning it into easy to digest reports and graphs for other staff.

-Collaboration: After the data has been mined and processed by the system and your analysts, it is then shared with senior staff members who handle the decision making.
+After the data has been mined and processed by the system and your analysts, it is then shared with senior staff members who handle the decision making.
 The reports and graphs that contain the information allow it to be easily digested.
-Comparison between different data sets from every department ensure that decision makers are receiving the bigger picture.
+Comparison between different data sets from every department ensures that decision-makers are receiving the bigger picture.

-Knowledge management: This is when, after digesting and evaluating the data, conclusions are drawn by the decision makers and action can be taken.
+This is when, after digesting and evaluating the data, conclusions are drawn by the decision-makers and action can be taken.
 Decisions are made based on the data that has been collected and collated, ensuring that they have a solid basis in relevant facts.

 What does this all mean for your agribusiness?